 The Charles H. Levine Memorial Fund and Lecture in Public Administration and Policy honors the life, scholarly contributions, and public service of one of the most respected public management scholars in these fields, and the first Distinguished Professor of Government and Public Administration in the School of Public Affairs (SPA) at American University.
 Read the Appreciation

-This year's Levine Lecture will be part of the Department of Public Administration and Policy Awards Night which will be held on Friday, April 15th, 2016.
-The lecture will be delivered by Barry Rabe.
+This year's Levine Lecture will be part of the Department of Public Administration and Policy Awards Night which was held on Friday, April 21st, 2017.
+The lecture was delivered by Rosemary O'Leary.